nyathea/legacypatcher/README.md

-## Project EOL
+## EOL Notice
-Both of my twitter accounts were terminated and i assume it could be due to this. do not use this unless you're on a burner. its not safe
+I do not plan to work on this any longer, when trying to bypass login both of my twitter accounts were terminated and i assume it may be due to this. so do NOT use this unless you're on a burner account. i can't gaurentee anything and im not responsible if your twitter account is banned.

 # TwitterLegacyPatcher